talesmm14/talesmm14/README.md

-### Hi there, I'm Tales Melquiades Software Programmer .😎🎮💻
+### Hi there, I'm Tales Melquiades Software Engineer .😎🎮💻

 Graduated in Information Systems at the State University of Tocantins, I am a programmer with over 4 years of experience in Python.
 I began in 2019, working on a project for the SSP using Django, and since then, I haven't stopped.
 Currently, I work as a full-stack Python developer, responsible for building new systems, improving existing ones, and maintaining systems on Linux servers with Docker and CI/CD integration.
 I have experience in various other programming languages, including C#, Java, and C/C++, and I am always eager to take on new challenges and learn new things.
 I am passionate about finding effective technological solutions to help people achieve their goals.